OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/file-wrapping-tutorial.rst

 but some applications are sensitive to changes of this magnitude.
 Moreover, it is important to consider how your component may be used during optimization.
-A gradient optimizer will often use a finite-difference scheme to calculate the gradients for a model, and this means that some component inputs might be subjected to small increments and decrements.
+A gradient optimizer will often use a finite-difference scheme to calculate the gradients for a model, and this means that some component params might be subjected to small increments and decrements.
 A loss of precision here can completely change the calculated gradient and prevent the optimizer from reaching a correct minimum value.